Random Practice on Single Targets

 Random practice can be singles or pairs, but in our experience, not enough shooters shoot single targets in different breakpoints!

-If you break the first target of every pair, you will be 80 percent on the second.
-If you miss the first target of a pair, you will be 20 percent on the second.
+When you break the first target of every pair, you will be 80 percent on the second.
+But if you miss the first target of a pair, you will be 20 percent on the second.